Dhruv-Joshi-Git/Embedded-System-Projects/README.md

 # Embedded-System-Projects
-Time Captured Distance Measurement
-This code was created as part of an academic course at University of Illinois Chicago Using Tiva TM4C123GH6PM Micro Controller and CCS Studio
+Following code was created as part of an academic course at University of Illinois Chicago Using Tiva TM4C123GH6PM Micro-Controller, CCS Studio, and other necessary peripherals